 Professor Mate currently serves on the Executive Board and as Treasurer of the Section on Law and South Asian Studies of the American Association of Law Schools, and is a founding member of the Southern California Law and Social Science Forum, which brings together scholars from the Los Angeles and Southern California area to share and discuss their research in American, Comparative, and International Law with fellow scholars, graduate students, undergraduates, and the broader intellectual community where the forum is held.

-Professor Mate previously served as a litigation associate at O’Melveny & Myers, a Fellow in Comparative Law at Berkeley Law School, and as a Mellon-Sawyer Research Fellow at the Center for the Study of Law and Society at Berkeley.
-Mate was the recipient of numerous fellowships including the Mellon-Sawyer Doctoral Fellowship at the Center for the Study of Law and Society, Berkeley Law School, a Ford Foundation Visiting Fellowship, and a Department Fellowship from the Department of Political Science at Berkeley.
+Professor Mate previously served as a Fellow in Comparative Law at Berkeley Law School, and as a Mellon-Sawyer Research Fellow at the Center for the Study of Law and Society at Berkeley.
+Mate was the recipient of numerous fellowships including the Mellon-Sawyer Doctoral Fellowship at the Center for the Study of Law and Society, Berkeley Law School, a Ford Foundation Visiting Fellowship, and a Department Fellowship in Political Science at Berkeley.
 Mate received his J.D. from Harvard Law School, and his Ph.D. in Political Science from the University of California, Berkeley.
 Mate received his B.A. in Political Science (with highest honors) from the University of California, Berkeley, and was awarded the Departmental Citation in Political Science, awarded to the top student in the graduating class.

 Rethinking The Participatory Model, presented at the Second Annual Meeting of the Southern California Law and Social Science Forum, Whittier Law School, March 28, 2014.